-- 4.1 Appendix 1 shows the Council's gender pay gap information for 2018.
-It is based on data at the snapshot date of 31 March 2018.
-It is intended to present the data in a clear and easy to understand way for a range of audiences (such as existing and potential employees, councillors and members of the public). - 4.2 The averages used are mean and median.
+- 4.1 Appendix 1 shows the Council's gender pay gap information for 2019; the mean gender pay gap is 4.99% and the median is 5.05%.
+This is based on data at the snapshot date of 31 March 2019. - 4.2 The averages used are mean and median.
 A mean average is calculated by totalling all the values in a dataset; this total is then divided by the number of values that make up the dataset.
 The median of a group of numbers is the number in the middle, when the numbers are in order of magnitude. - 4.3 The Council is in a good position.
-The vast majority of organisations have a much larger gender pay gap, with a mean for the whole economy of 17.9% for 2018.
-The Council's gender pay gap compares very favourably, with a mean of 2.99% and a median of 4.99%.
-This reflects the Council's aspiration to be a fair and inclusive employer, making best use of its talent regardless of gender.
+The vast majority of organisations have a much larger gender pay gap, with a mean for the whole economy of 17.3% for 2019.
+This reflects the Council's aspiration to be a fair and inclusive employer, making best use of its talent regardless of gender. - 4.4 The Local Government Association published a comparison of gender pay data for local authorities based on 2018 figures (the data for 2019 does not have to be published until 30 March 2020 so this is the latest data available).
+For the mean gender pay gap, on average, women were paid 6.1% less than men.
+The values varied between -18.0% (women were paid more than men) and 23.9%.
+For the median data, on average, women were paid 4.0 per cent less than men.
+The median gender pay gap for unitary authorities was 6.5%.
+This shows that Reading Borough Council's data compares relatively well to other local authorises.